 If you or someone you know are facing hearing loss, you might wonder what you can do to help.
 Here are some ways you can help.

 Hearing loss comes in many forms, from mild loss to total loss.
-Here are some common signs to hearing loss you could be experiencing:
+Here are some common signs of hearing loss you could be experiencing:

 - Having trouble hearing over the phone